 As I mentioned, I really like the Daniel Defense furniture and the stock is no exception.

 The stock has a unique adjustment handle that works well but blends in with the overall shape of the stock.
 The butt pad is also changeable to convex or concave.

 Daniel Defense RISIII Rail

 If you aren’t familiar with the RIS rail system it was developed for US SOCOM and the most popular version of the rail was the RIS II.

-The major selling point for SOCOM was the rail had a two-piece design that allowed you to take off the bottom of the rail and attach an M203 or M320 grenade launcher.
+The major selling point for SOCOM was that the rail had a two-piece design that allowed you to remove the rail’s bottom and attach an M203 or M320 grenade launcher.